kyrylo/kyrylo/README.md

 ## Hey there 👋

-I'm Kyrylo — a software engineer, web developer, and budding entrepreneur.
+I'm a software engineer, web developer, and budding entrepreneur.

 I work on [Telebugs](https://telebugs.com), a lightweight, self-hosted Sentry alternative without a subscription.